pdops/Docker-Wordpress-deployable-server/Docker/Deployable-Wordpress-server/DeployableWordpress.md

 4. ports - exposing a port so that if needed , the host can connect to the database outside of the container.
 5. restart - if there is any kind of a error , the container will restart itself.
 6. environment - choosing variables and customizing them so that we can access our database.

+The environment variables were found on [dockerhubs MySQL page](https://hub.docker.com/_/mysql)
 ```
 services:
   db: